ROMAN CATHOLIC DIOCESE OF CALGARY

 • Brother Fire tells the story of St. Francis and other Franciscans during the Middle Ages.

-• Charlemagne tells the story of Church history from St. Augustine up to the great Catholic emperor Charlemagne.
-Is a detailed look at early Middle Age Church history (300’s-800’s).
+• Charlemagne tells the story of Church history from St. Augustine to the great Catholic emperor Charlemagne.
+It is a detailed look at early Middle Ages Church history (300s-800s).

-• Quo Vadis tells the history of the early Church from the ministry of the First Pope, St. Peter, to the early Church Fathers including St. Ambrose and their struggle with Arianism (the belief that Jesus was not fully God).
-Is a detailed look at the early history of the Church.
+• Quo Vadis tells the history of the early Church, from the ministry of the First Pope, St. Peter, to the early Church Fathers, including St. Ambrose and their struggle with Arianism (the belief that Jesus was not fully God).
+It is a detailed look at the early history of the Church.

 • The Visual Bible Project brings the Bible to life verse by verse.
-The Visual Bible project produced the whole Books of The Gospel of Matthew, The Gospel of John, the Acts of the Apostles, and the Gospel of Luke (also called “the Jesus Movie”).
-SEARCH FOR THEM IN AVAILABLE FORMATS AND AT VARIOUS SERVICES
+The Visual Bible project produced the Books of The Gospel of Matthew, The Gospel of John, the Acts of the Apostles, and the Gospel of Luke (also called "the Jesus Movie").
+Search for it in available formats and at various services.

-• Video Catechism: reviews the major sections of the catechism in a teen-friendly way (the summary of all the Catholic faith).
+• Video Catechism: reviews the significant sections of the catechism in a teen-friendly way (the summary of all the Catholic faith).

-This list is compiled by Office of Ecumenical and Interreligious Affairs, Diocese of Calgary.
+Compiled by the Office of Ecumenical and Interreligious Affairs, Diocese of Calgary.

 Private Equity Software link